ctrlaltdeleon/acfrom.space/README.md

 - rounded-lg => border radius is rounded quite a bit
 - p-4 => padding all around by 4
 - w-full => full width
+- bg-gradient-to-r => background gradient from left to right

 ## things i've learned

 - noreferrer, if a user clicks a link on my website, the website won't know the click came from my website
 - ?? is for when a value is undefined or null, || is for when a value is falsy for example 0
+- cache-control in a response is used to let the browser when to refresh the data